-Our initial development efforts in DMD are focused on AOCs based on PMOs that can induce exon skipping for Exon 44 and additional exons, including Exon 45, conjugated to our proprietary mAb targeting TfR1.
-AOC 1044 is our lead program in development for DMD and targets Exon 44.
+Our development efforts in DMD are focused on AOCs based on PMOs that can induce exon skipping for Exon 44 and additional exons, including Exon 45, conjugated to our proprietary mAb targeting TfR1.
+Delzota is our lead program in development for DMD and targets Exon 44.
+Exon skipping produces a near full-length dystrophin protein which is believed to have better functional benefit than the significantly shorter version of dystrophin delivered via gene therapy.
 We believe that our AOCs have the potential to increase the production of dystrophin in people with DMD for two reasons.
-First, because of recent advances in the understanding of the splicing process and placement of skipping agents on pre-mRNA described in published literature and based on these advances, we have screened for and identified PMOs with optimized skipping activity.
+First, based on recent advances in the understanding of the splicing process and placement of skipping agents on pre-mRNA described in published literature, we have screened for and identified PMOs with optimized skipping activity.
 Second, the mAb targeting TfR1 allows for more efficient delivery to muscle cells, therefore allowing for better uptake of the PMO.
 In preclinical studies, we also observed that our TfR1-based AOCs induced exon skipping in cardiac muscle, which we believe may address some of the cardiomyopathies in people with DMD, a key complication of the disease.
 Based on their mechanism of action, we believe that our AOCs could have utility in several additional DMD mutations.